Giving your bathroom a face lift? Read this before you start! A professional finish with durability making you a Weekend Warrior!Read More

 So far this has been the most challenging project I've had and I am so grateful for the opportunity.
 It gave me a lot more confidence in myself to go on and try for bigger and better and not be afraid to fail.

 I woke up one morning to a message from a family in my area with an heirloom dresser.
-They had seen the work I had done with "The Green Dresser" and now that they don't have the room, they wanted to sell it to someone who understands the value that this piece has for them.
+They had seen the work I had done with "The Green Dresser" and had a very similar piece of their own.
+It was passed through family members (at one point used as a tool kit!) and now they didn't have room.
+They wanted to sell it to someone who understands the value that this piece has for them.

-They sent me a photo of the piece, and of course I new that I needed it right away!
+They sent me a photo of the piece and, of course, I knew that I needed it right away!

 The piece had a fare amount of damage to it in the terms of deep scratches and chips from the veneer missing.
 Looking at things like this, it might seem a bit intimidating at first...but I'm here to help you!
 Here is a step by step tutorial of almost every issue that you will come in contact with when refinishing an antique with veneer.